HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Best solution: HEPA filtration or MERV 13 media filter

 Older Chicago bungalows with humid basements grow mold.
 Spores circulate through ductwork.
+Very common in North Center, Andersonville, and West Ridge.

 Best solution: UV-C light (kills mold on coil) + HEPA (captures spores in air)